softprops/hyperlocal/README.md

 Hyper is a rock solid [rustlang](https://www.rust-lang.org/) HTTP client and server tool kit.
 [Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) provide a mechanism for host-local interprocess communication.
 Hyperlocal builds on and complements hyper's interfaces for building unix domain socket HTTP clients and servers.

-This is useful providing simple HTTP interfaces for your Unix domains in cases where you want to limit access to the current host, in which case, exposing tcp communication is not needed.
+This is useful for providing simple HTTP interfaces for your Unix daemons in cases where you want to limit access to the current host, in which case, opening and exposing tcp ports is not needed.
 Examples of unix daemons that provide this kind of host local interface include, [docker](https://docs.docker.com/engine/misc/), a process container manager.

 ## api docs